Cleaning a Stainless Steel Sink

 How to Clean a Stainless Steel Sink

 Stainless steel is incredibly durable and resilient.
-It’s resistant to scratches, stains and other daily-use problems that plague other sinks.
+It’s pretty much resistant to scratches, stains and other daily-use problems that can plague other sinks – so it’s good to know how to clean a stainless steel sink.

 If your sink needs a light cleaning, start by filling it part way with hot water.